apache/cordova-plugins/local-webserver/README.md

 The local web server implementation is from https://github.com/swisspol/GCDWebServer

-To update with the latest from that repo:
+To update with the latest from that repo execute in the top-level directory:

         git remote add GCDWebServer https://github.com/swisspol/GCDWebServer.git
-        git subtree pull --prefix=src/ios/GCDWebServer --squash GCDWebServer master
+        git subtree pull --prefix=local-webserver/src/ios/GCDWebServer --squash GCDWebServer master